Cops: Driver had 95 suspensions, illegal rifle

-The smell of marijuana from a car’s open window was so strong that officers stopped the driver and found he was a felon with 95 license suspensions, and unlawfully possessing a rifle, Suffolk police said Tuesday.
+The smell of marijuana from a car’s open window was so strong that officers stopped the driver and found he was a felon with 95 license suspensions and unlawfully possessed a rifle, Suffolk police said Tuesday.

 Jerry Tenzie, 47, of Cassata Drive in Copiague, is scheduled for arraignment Wednesday on charges of second-degree aggravated unlicensed operation, fifth-degree criminal possession of marijuana and fourth-degree criminal possession of a weapon.